arminCicic/explore-bih/README.md

 Built with Angular framework, I focused on showcase of simple angular features and full app responsiveness using custom CSS.

-Working on front-end of the application.
-After adding back-end, app will handle user authentication, data storage, and complete search mechanism.
+Currently working on front-end of the application.
+After adding back-end, app will handle user authentication, data storage and have complete search mechanism.